-According to Fashionista, diversity was up this year 17 percent from 2017 — a record-breaking jump since the industry site began keeping track five years ago.
+According to Fashionista, diversity was up in 2018 17% from 2017 — a record-breaking jump since the industry site began keeping track five years ago.
 Fashionista counted the domestic newsstand editions of nine print magazines and found that in total, 62 out of the 128 covers counted starred Black or brown women (including those who identify as mixed race and of Latin or Hispanic descent).
 Talk about sprinkling our magic!

-Of course much of this increase is due to the ceiling-shattering number of Black women who covered the highly anticipated September issues: 54.5 percent of September’s covers starred people of color, a 32.3 percent increase from the year before.
+Of course much of this increase is due to the ceiling-shattering number of Black women who covered the highly anticipated September issues: 54.5% of September’s covers starred people of color, a 32.3% increase from the year before.

 Take a look at all the magic below: